Monogenic functions over real alternative *-algebras: fundamental results and applications: Fueter polynomials and Taylor series expansion

 and

 which imply

 Now we iterate the procedure for polynomials $\partial_{s}P$, $s=1,2,\ldots, m,$ which are monogenic by Proposition \ref{preserving-monogenic} and are homogeneous of degree $(k-1)$.
 Hence,

-Let $\mathrm{k}=(k_1,\ldots,k_{m})$ with $k=|\mathrm{k}|$.
+Let $\mathrm{k}=(k_1,\ldots,k_{m})\in \mathbb{N}^{m}$ with $k=|\mathrm{k}|$.
 Grouping all the derivatives of the form we get

-where the third equality follows from Proposition \ref{no-order} and last equality follows from the fact that $P$ has degree $k$.
-Here $\sigma$ denotes all distinguishable permutations of $\overrightarrow{\mathrm{k}}$ as in Definition \ref{definition-Fueter}.
+where $\sigma(\overrightarrow{\mathrm{k}})$ denotes all distinguishable permutations of $\overrightarrow{\mathrm{k}}$ as in Definition \ref{definition-Fueter}, the third equality follows from Proposition \ref{no-order}, and last equality follows from the fact that $P$ has degree $k$.
 The proof is complete. \end{proof}